 I realized infant care was being treated as an afterthought.
 Something you tacked on if a guest requested it, not something you built into the foundation.
 That felt completely backwards.
 My friends with kids traveled with all. the. things.
 Between a pack n play, Joey's random binkie, Ellie's special baby shampoo, and the prized sound machine, it always seemed so exhausting to travel.
 As I was furnishing my rental, I tried to imagine myself as a tired mom scrolling through Airbnb, looking for a place where she could maybe have some rest.
 After all, traveling with kids is a trip, not a vacation, I hear!

 So when I bought the property that became The Cozy Cactus, I started there.
-How do families with young kids actually rest?
+How do families with young kids rest?
 Not "what makes a cute listing photo," but what makes a mom not want to leave by day two because it's too much work to stay?

 If you're curious about the local area surrounding the property, I put together a guide to 10 Indio gems only locals know about: the restaurants, date farms, and hidden spots worth your time while you're visiting the Coachella Valley.